 If you can’t schedule a repair right away, cover the chip with a piece of clear packing tape to keep dirt out of the glass.
 Also, don’t use your windshield wipers.
 The wipers can spread dirt directly over the chip.

-Most states prohibit the obstruction of the windshield by having anything other than sun visors, rear-view mirrors and toll collecting devices attached.
+Most states prohibit the obstruction of the windshield by having anything other than sun visors, rear-view mirrors, and toll-collecting devices attached.
 If there is a chip larger than one inch on the windshield, you could be cited.
+Check your local laws to avoid fines or tickets.

 If you have a chipped or cracked windshield, contact Auto Glass Express.
 We are a local Twin Cities company that is committed to customer satisfaction.
 We offer a lifetime warranty and will handle all of the insurance paperwork for you, making your experience simple and convenient.